-It is our responsibility to ensure every child in the United States has access to a world-class education, no matter where they live or how much money their family makes.
-In classrooms in our communities, teachers and administrators are doing incredible work to educate our kids and prepare them to succeed, especially in the challenging teaching environment created by COVID-19.
+Every child in the United States should have access to affordable, high-quality education.
+Teachers and administrators in our communities are doing incredible work to educate our kids and prepare them to succeed.
 However, Congress needs to do more to support their work.
-To guarantee all students can succeed, we must invest in helping our most vulnerable students, households with limited internet access, and our hard working educators.
+To ensure all students can succeed, we must invest in helping our most vulnerable students, households with limited internet access, and our hard-working educators.

 We should be forward-looking as technological advancements, like artificial intelligence and automation, dramatically shift how our economy works.
-To prepare our children for the jobs of tomorrow, we must expand computer science education, foster innovative and creative learning, develop critical thinking skills, and support STEAM education.
-We also need to bring our classrooms into the 21st century by deploying high-speed broadband and Wi-Fi in every school, particularly in rural and tribal communities.
+To prepare our children for the jobs of tomorrow, we must foster innovative and creative learning, develop critical thinking skills, and support STEAM education.
+We also need to bring our classrooms into the 21st century by deploying high-speed broadband and Wi-Fi in every school.

 I remain committed to bringing down the cost of higher education so everyone has access to a quality college education.
 The rising cost of higher education in America poses serious challenges to millions of middle-class families that are being forced to take out extremely burdensome loans to pay for tuition, fees, textbooks, and housing.